-You need to find that passion everyone is talking about.
-Realize that the world can be as small or as large as you let it be.
+You need to find that passion everyone is talking about and realize that the world can be as small or as large as you let it be.
 Trust in God’s plan that everything will eventually fall into place.

 Interact with people.
-Join the club that you’ve always been curious about.
-Or maybe contact your high school friends and see what they are up to these days.
+Join the club you’ve always been curious about, or maybe contact your high school friends to see what they are up to.

 Get your finances together.
-Start by having a budget before learning to invest.
+Start by having a budget, build your emergency fund, get insured, then invest.

 Run.
 Feel the breath of fresh air in a city full of negativity.

 There are many things that you can do in this world.
-Something that at the end of the day, you can just stand and stare at the finished product and have the confidence to declare that “this is truly worthwhile.”
+Something that, at the end of the day, you can stand and stare at the finished product and have the confidence to declare that “this is truly worthwhile.”

 To escape the rat race, you must decide the most important things.
 Know your why, and realize that you need to establish your options.